 Put another way, if your sex is male and your gender identity is masculine, then you are a cisgender man.
-A female whose gender identity is feminine is, similarly, a cisgender woman.
-(As you’ve probably guessed, this label applies to most people.)
+Similarly, a female whose gender identity is feminine is a cisgender woman.
+(As you have probably guessed, this label applies to most people.)

 Once the transgender movement became popular, we needed a word for people who were not-transgender.
-And, well, “cisgender” is the word that was picked.
+And ‘cisgender’ is the word that was picked.

 A transgender (trans) person is someone whose assigned gender is the opposite of their gender identity.

 If you were born a male (natal male) but your gender identity is feminine, then you would be a trans woman.
-And, a natal female whose gender identity is masculine would be a trans man.
+A natal female whose gender identity is masculine would be a trans man.

 A healthy male baby was born, and his parents named him John.
-When he was 3, he started trying out clothes from his mom’s closet.
+When he was three, he started trying out clothes from his mom’s closet.

-John is 5 now, and he is very unlike the other boys in his school.
+John is five now, and he is very unlike the other boys in his school.
 His favourite toys are Barbies, and all his friends are girls.

 Once Jane is ready to tell her parents, teachers, and friends that she is trans, she can begin transitioning.
 That’s the long process of moving away from her assigned gender and towards her gender identity.